Hibob555556/math/README.md

 ## Contributing

-Feel free submit pull requests or open issues.
+Feel free to submit pull requests or open issues.

 ---